Ooze by Kilian Vilim

 Ooze by Killian Vilim was his thesis at Lucerne University of Applied Sciences and Arts (HSLU),-Design & Kunst/ Animation

-With a perfectly competent and engrossing manipulation of its space (here's wipe transitions for you), Ooze manifestly depicts a life which is supposed to elevate -but simply turns the world into fragmented pieces.
+With a perfectly competent and engrossing manipulation of its space (here's wipe transitions for you), Ooze manifestly depicts a life that is supposed to elevate -but simply turns the world into fragmented pieces.
 The word Ooze may denote a liquid, but here's a more solid (and inescapable) environment for the character -unless he decides to do one last step.

 Zippy Frames is the premier online animation journal promoting European and Independent Animation animation since 2011